Rajasthan Itinerary - 7 Days / 10 Days

 Places to visit in Udaipur:

-- City Palace* – a massive complex of 11 palaces, courtyards, art galleries, and sprawling gardens built by various Warrior Kings.
-You get some amazing views of the city and Lake Pichola from the top.
+- City Palace* – A sprawling complex of 11 palaces, courtyards, art galleries, and sprawling gardens constructed by various Warrior Kings.
+Explore the Crystal Gallery and Vintage Car Museum within the palace complex.

-- Lake Pichola* – Take a boat ride and watch the golden sunset.
-The lake is surrounded by mountains, palaces, and ghats providing you with stunning views, especially in the evenings when the city is illuminated.
-You will pass the legendary Lake Palace during the boat ride.
-(If you are in the mood to splurge, stay at the Lake Palace Hotel)
+- Lake Pichola* – Take a boat ride to observe the golden sunset.
+The lake is surrounded by mountains, palaces, and ghats, providing stunning views, especially in the evenings when the city lights up.
+During the boat ride, you will pass the legendary Lake Palace.
+(If you are in the mood to splurge, stay at the Lake Palace Hotel).

 - Jag Mandir- Another palace built on an island in Lake Pichola.
-It was used as a summer resort by the royal family
+The royal family used it as a summer retreat.

-Jaisalmer is situated in the far west of Rajasthan and reaching it is not easy, but it is worth the effort.
-The highlight of “The Golden City” is the Sonar Fort which is still home to 4000 people living in the golden sandstone Havelis.
-The town is located on the edge of the yellow sand dunes of the Thar desert.
-You cannot come this far and not embark on a camel/jeep ride across the vast desert to admire the stunning sand dunes.
-Spending the night on the golden dunes in a tent is highly recommended.
-Jaisalmer is famous for colorful mirror-work-embroidered fabrics and camel leather products.
+Jaisalmer is located in the far west of Rajasthan and is difficult to reach, but it is well worth the effort.
+The Sonar Fort, which still houses 4000 people in golden sandstone Havelis, is the jewel of “The Golden City.”
+The town is situated on the edge of the Thar desert’s yellow dunes.
+You can’t come this far and not take a camel/jeep ride across the vast desert to admire the spectacular dunes.
+Spending the night in a tent on the Golden Dunes is highly recommended.
+Jaisalmer is well-known for its brightly colored mirror-work-embroidered fabrics and camel leather products.

 Places to visit in Jaisalmer: